-If you are from Canada, Sweden, Norway or the United Kingdom, you may be eligible to apply for education loan schemes from your home country.
+If you are from Canada, Sweden or Norway, you may be eligible to apply for education loan schemes from your home country.

 Visit the Student website for information on the international loan schemes available and how the University can assist you with this process.